This post may contain affiliate links. Read our disclosure policy here.

 Baking Kabobs in the Oven

-Remove the kabobs from the oven and serve with baked corn on the cob or one of these tasty kabob side dishes.
+- Remove them from the oven and serve them with baked corn on the cob or one of these tasty kabob side dishes.

 What to Put on Oven Kabobs